hagerrady13/real-world-RL-papers-tracker/README.md

-# RL For Real World Applications - Papers Tracker
+# [WIP] RL For Real World Applications - Papers Tracker

 Every time i wanna learn about a new topic, I wish it was possible to find a place with all papers/previous work done in this area.
 As I am learning about RL, I was curious to know further about applications of RL in the real world, other than the games or simulated environments.
 Here is a place where i am hoping to make an active tracker of where RL can be applied in the real world.